- Available air suspension

 The third row is more than functional for adults, and cargo room expands alongside the 2021 Chevy Tahoe.

 The 2021 Chevy Tahoe excels at hauling families, teams, boats, gear, and whatever else in expansive comfort.
+It can seat up to nine passengers, with a 40/20/40-split front row bench seat in fleet and base LS trims.
 With a roomier cockpit and leather-trimmed power seats that are heated, a much larger third row, and 25.5-cubic feet of cargo room with the seats up, the Tahoe earns all of its 9 points.

 Even though it’s 4% bigger, rear cargo volume increases by 30%, according to Chevy.
 Longer by 6.7 inches, and with a wheelbase 4.9 inches longer, the 2021 Tahoe’s bigness benefits all passengers, especially in the back.
 The longer wheelbase enabled designers to lower the load floor, which lets adults sit in the third row without feeling as if they are about to eat their knees.
 There’s 10.1 inches more leg room back there to 34.9 inches, and with available second-row bucket seats that can slide up to 5 inches either way and collapse to about two inches to create a flat load floor, the Tahoe can fit 122.9 cubic feet total.
 The power-folding rear seats on top trims can’t fold down completely without moving the second-row seats up, which requires a manual handle.